-Human beings love routine.
-Our circadian rhythms (or sleep-wake cycles) impact our health and performance in many ways.
+Our circadian rhythms (or internal sleep clock) impact our health and performance in many ways.

-We develop these cycles at around eight weeks of age.
+We start to develop these cycles at around eight weeks of age.

 So, rather than trying to fit neatly into a strict universal 7-month-old baby sleep schedule, it may be more useful to find your baby’s own patterns and stick to them.